Local Travel Experts

 Placa Del Rei

-The Plaça del Rei is a public square located in the centre of Barcelona, Spain.
-The Plaza was originally built to honour King Philip V and includes a large statue of him on horseback.
+The Plaça del Rei is a public square located in the center of Barcelona, Spain.
+The Plaza was originally built to honor King Philip V and includes a large statue of him on horseback.
 It has been rebuilt twice due to damage caused by wars and fires.

 One thing that makes this Plaza so different from most is that there’s a bronze cast of the human skeleton found at La Sagrada Familia, and you can see it from up high in one corner.